cnbbooks/lfe-tutorial/sequential/conds.md

 Any number that is negative will be caught by the last condition.

+[add pattern-matching example for cond]

 ### The ``case`` Form

 The ``case`` form is useful for situations where you want to check for multiple possible values of the same expression.
-It's general form is the following:
+Without guards, the general form for ``case`` is the following:

 ```lisp
 (case <expression>